In Hope Stories

-Fortunately the surgery went well and the MRI revealed the tumour, which was a grade two choroid plexus papillomas, had been successfully removed.
-Myah underwent another four rounds of chemotherapy to ensure any remaining cancer cells were killed and she continues to have scans of her spine and head.
+Fortunately, the surgery went well and the MRI revealed the tumour, which was a grade 2 choroid plexus papilloma (CPP), had been successfully removed.
+Myah underwent another four rounds of chemotherapy to ensure any remaining cancer cells were killed.

-Over the course of her diagnosis and treatment we nearly lost Myah on four occasions.
-Aside from the shunt and problems with her peripheral vision which should decrease with time, Myah is a normal toddler.
-I think we will always live with the worry about what might happen if the tumour grows back but while Myah is a very special little girl because of all she has gone through, I don’t want her to think there are things which she can’t do as she grows up.
-Perhaps it would be easy to wrap her in cotton wool but we are determined to ensure her life, and ours, is as normal as possible.
+I think we will always live with the worry about what might happen if the tumour grows back but while Myah is a very special little girl because of all she has gone through, I don’t want her to think there are things which she can’t do as she continues to grow.

-If you have been inspired by Mayah’s story, you may like to make a donation via www.braintumourresearch.org/donation/donate-now or leave a gift in your will via https://www.braintumourresearch.org/legacy
+If you have been touched by Myah’s story, you may like to make a donation via www.braintumourresearch.org/donate or leave a gift in your will via www.braintumourresearch.org/legacy